Your Pets Surgery

 The patient is then clipped and cleaned in our preparation room before transfer to our sterile surgical suite.

-Anaesthetic monitoring: We have invested in the very best anesthetic monitoring gadgetry, the Wireless PC VetGard+ that we imported from the US ( www.vmedtechnology.com ).
+We have wonderful monitoring equipment that sends vital patient details by blue tooth to a large wall mounted computer for easy viewing.
+The Wireless PC VetGard+ ( www.vmedtechnology.com ).
 This allows us to monitor anesthetics at a very high standard for optimal patient safety.
 We can routinely measure blood oxygen levels, heart rate, respiratory rate, blood pressure, ECG patterns, core body temperature and even the amount of carbon dioxide in the air breathed out by the patient.
 Despite this we also rely on our skilled nurses to be constantly evaluating and charting the patients status.
 We currently have two of these units in use at the clinic along with a PC Vetchek.

 We routinely use electrosurgery equipment with a fine tipped pen for pin point control of bleeding.
 This is just like you see on TV with human surgeries and reduces blood loss and pain.

 Being able to see exactly what you are doing is crucial during surgery and so we have invested in the latest technology, with a powerful human grade, LED operating light system.
+Additionally a poweful surgical 10 watt LED head light is available as needed.

-Warmth: Our human surgical table is padded and heated.
+Our human surgical table is padded and heated.
 Our small Veterinary patients are very prone to dangerous body temperature drops during surgery which can increase complication rates.
 Due to the importance of this, we have invested in the latest warming technology for the pets under our care.
 Patients at our Clinic will be warmed during their procedure whether surgical, dental or imaging with the Hot Dog Patient Warming Device ( www.vetwarming.com ).
 Again we will be the first general practice in New Zealand to offer this standard of care and safety for our patients.

 The surgery isn't over when the anesthetic is turned off with evaluations of comfort, warmth, toileting and general wellbeing continuing through out the day.